 It can admittedly be hard for individual investors to conduct deep dives into the long-term sustainability of a prospective investment.
 This is where investment companies can add value.
 Indeed, there is an expanding range of investment products that attempt to integrate ESG factors with more traditional financial analysis.

 There can of course be no guarantees when it comes to returns from investing.
-The value of investments goes up and down, meaning how much your investments are worth will fluctuate over time, and you may not get back the original amount you invested.
+The value and income from the fund's assets will go down as well as up.
+This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.

 Within the investment community, there is growing recognition that short-term thinking can ultimately end up being costly.
 As well as not delivering the best outcomes for society and the environment, ignoring the all-round sustainability of a business can make it less likely that investors will achieve their ambitions.